Dallas, United States

-The new LBJ Express increase the driving capacity of the old LBJ.
-Up to six new toll lanes have been added in the I-635 section, and four on the I-35 section.
+The new LBJ Express has increased the driving capacity of the old LBJ.
+Up to six new managed lanes have been added in the I-635 section, and four on the I-35 section.
 This extension aims to cover the needs arising through population growth over the next 30 years.

 The most important reconstruction section of the I-635 within this project is the provision of two main interchanges (the I-35E and the North Dallas Tollway), 12 major overhead passes, six overhead passes for slip roads and a walkway for pedestrians (the Joe Ratliff Walkway).

 Overall, works have comprised the building of a concrete structure the size of 120 football fields and a wearing surface equivalent to 280 fields, with the excavation of close to 7 million cubic meters of earth.
 Roughly, 100 km of pilings have been used, while 330 km of prefabricated beams and 320,000 m2 of different types of walls have been put up.
 The 9 lanes in each direction required the construction of over 350 km of lanes, with one section of the highway having up to 28 lanes.

 Innovative Funding in the US